Transitioning to Closed-Circuit Rebreather Diving

 by Mark DerrickMark_DT.jpg

 A long time technical diving instructor on staff at Dive Gear Express, Mark is the author of much of the content on this page and the opinions expressed here are solely his own.
 A certified SCUBA diver since the early 70's, Mark is originally from North Alabama.
 Earning his first rebreather instructor rating in the late 90's, in 2000 he retired from the information technology sector, moved to Florida and focused on diving and technical instructing.
-Mark eventually ceased all his open circuit diving to focus on closed circuit rebreather diving.
-While he is an active rebreather technical diver, choosing to dive closed circuit exclusively, Mark has not performed an open circuit dive since 2005.
-Now based in Pompano Beach Florida, Mark is a sport and technical CCR diving instructor for several different brand and model rebreathers.
+An active rebreather sport and technical diver and now based in Pompano Beach Florida, Mark is a CCR diving instructor for several different rebreathers and currently teaching the Poseidon Seven+ model at Dive Gear Express.

 Rebreather Diver